Middlesbrough F.C.: Media relations

 Middlesbrough was the first football club in the world to launch its own TV channel – Boro TV.
 The first broadcasts were tied to the club's first ever major cup final appearance in 1997, a full year ahead of Manchester United's MUTV, which still claims to be the first in the world.
 The channel was the brainchild of then NTL marketing director, Peter Wilcock.
-The programme became synonymous with former Middlesbrough player Bernie Slaven and radio commentator Alastair Brownlee, who proved to be as popular on TV as they were on radio.
-Its programmes were not live initially but were pre-recorded and hosted by local radio/TV broadcaster & Boro fan, Dave Roberts.
+The programme became synonymous with former Middlesbrough player Bernie Slaven and radio commentator Alastair Brownlee.
+Its programmes were not live initially but were pre-recorded and hosted by Dave Roberts.

 In August 2001, Boro TV claimed another first when it became the first English football club to broadcast time-delayed full-match footage of their league games on its own channel.
 Boro TV ran through NTL cable television until July 2005.
 The club then began to show match highlights through a subscription-based scheme on its official website.

 Middlesbrough's official matchday programme, Redsquare, was Programme Monthly's 2006–07 Programme of the Year.
 There are numerous other fanzines available, most notably Fly Me to the Moon, formed in September 1988 following Bruce Rioch's quote to Tony Mowbray, stating "If I had to go to the moon I'd want him by my side".
 In 2025, it became the football fanzine with the most issues, overtaking previous record holders Oatcake from Stoke, which stopped printing in 2019.